Skip to main content

 Where do I get a license key?

-Visit sanity-plugin-seofields.thehardik.in/get-license, enter your email and Sanity project ID, and your key will be emailed to you instantly — no payment required during the free period.
+Visit sanity-plugin-seofields.thehardik.in/get-license, enter your email and Sanity project ID, complete the one-time checkout, and your key will be emailed to you instantly.

 Meta Tags